-Missile Proliferation Control Regime
+Missile Proliferation Control Regime60

 In the early 1980s, the United States and its allies became concerned over the rapid spread of missiles as the advanced industrial nations' monopoly on missile technology gave way to a diffusion of missiles and missile technology throughout much of the world.
 In April 1987, the United States, Canada, France, West Germany, Italy, Japan, and the United Kingdom created the Missile Technology Control Regime (MTCR) to limit the proliferation of missiles capable of delivering nuclear weapons.
-Thirty-four countries are now partners in the MTCR.
-In addition, China, Israel, Romania, and the Slovak Republic have agreed to observe the MTCR guidelines but without becoming partners of the regime.
-Israel additionally has completed a memorandum of understanding with the United States affirming its commitment to abide by the MTCR guidelines.
+Thirty-four countries are now partners in the MTCR.61 In addition, China, Israel, Romania, and the Slovak Republic have agreed to observe MTCR guidelines but without becoming MTCR partners.
+Israel additionally has completed a memorandum of understanding with the United States affirming its commitment to abide by MTCR guidelines.